pjotrp/once-only/README.md

 ```

 Once-only will parse the command line for existing files and run a
-checksum on them (here bowtie, reads/e_coli_1000.fq and e_coli.map).
+checksum on them (here the binary executable 'bowtie' and data files
-This checksum is saved in the running directory.
-When a checksum is
+reads/e_coli_1000.fq and e_coli.map).
+This checksum is saved in a
+file in the running directory.
+When the checksum file does not exist
-new, the command 'bowtie -t e_coli reads/e_coli_1000.fq e_coli.map' is
+the command 'bowtie -t e_coli reads/e_coli_1000.fq e_coli.map' is
 executed.

-Otherwise it is skipped.
+Otherwise execution is skipped.
 Simple!

 In combination with PBS this could be